gitenter/gitenter/doc/architecture/SyAD.md

 - [SyAD-0028]{SyAD-0007} Beside the traceable item extension, the software shall fully support the original `markdown` syntax.
     - *(Should we further distinguish bubble list `-`, `+` and `star` for different purposes?
 E.g. to use the first order ones to distinguish todo/implemented/fully tested)*
 - [SyAD-0008]{SyRS-0036} Tag names shall begin with a letter `a-zA-Z` or an underscore `_`.
 Subsequent characters can be letters, underscores, digits `0-9`, and hyphen `-`.
 Tag shall be case sensitive.
-- [SyAD-0010]{SyAD-0009,SyRS-0010} The software shall analyze the upstream/downstream relationship based on the provided upstream tags.
+- [SyAD-0010]{SyAD-0009,SyRS-0010} The software shall analyze the traceability relationship based on the provided upstream tags.
-- [SyAD-0012]{SyAD-0010,SyRS-0038} The traceability analysis shall be automatic triggered when there are document changes in the new commit.
-- [SyAD-0011]{SyAD-0010} The software shall raise errors if the traceability relationship contains errors:
+- [SyAD-0011]{SyAD-0010} The software shall raise exceptions if the traceability relationship contains errors.
-    - Marked tag in relationship does not exit.
-    - Undistinguishable tags appear more than one times.
-    - Loops in relationship.
 - [SyAD-0024]{SyAD-0011} There shall be a client-side validator to raises traceability errors before the new changes are committed/uploaded to the server.
 - [SyAD-0025]{SyAD-0010,SyAD-0011,SyAD-0027} There shall be a server-side analyzer which write the upstream/downstream relationship into the database.